maugdog/powerswitch/README.md

 ## Usage

     var ps = require('powerswitch');
-    var GPIO_PIN = 18; // Pin that you wired the PowerSwitch Tail to
+    var GPIO_PIN = 18; // Pin that the PowerSwitch Tail is wired to.
+Use Raspberry Pi addressing scheme for the pin (NOT SoC/BCM pin schemas)

     // Instantiate a PowerSwitch object
     var powerswitch = new ps(GPIO_PIN);